meant-ion/TuringMod/README.md

 	- !post: generates a comment through OpenAI's GPT-3 API with the prompt being the comments in the chat
 			 note: nerfed and killed until further notice.
+			 * Most likely to be redone as a interval-set function rather than a user-called one.
+			   Fired off most likely by a certain amount of time passing or with a certain number of messages being sent successfully by other user in the chat

 	- !isidore: posts a wikipedia link to Isidore of Seville, patron saint of the Internet, and the namesake of my bot